nodexo/moml/spec.md

 ### Key/Value

-Keys are case-insensitve and always lower case in the parsed result: author, Author and AUTHOR all result in **author**.
+Keys are case-insensitve and always lower case in the resulting JSON: author, Author and AUTHOR all end as **author**.
 For values apply the same rules as in [YAML](http://www.yaml.org/spec/1.2/spec.html).

 Example: